 This behavior could be attributed to the inherent value people place on keeping promises.
-Even if promises are unenforceable, people feel a moral obligation to fulfill them, as breaking this norm leads to guilt that they would like to avoid.
-Another explanation stems from the desire to avoid falling short of the expectations of others.
-Although expectations alone may not necessarily create commitment, after an individual makes a promise to someone, she feels obligated to meet the other person’s expectations.
+Even if promises are unenforceable, people feel a moral obligation to fulfill them, as breaking this norm leads to feelings of guilt that they would like to avoid.
+Another explanation stems from the desire to avoid disappointing the expectations of others.
+Although expectations alone may not necessarily create a commitment, after making a promise to someone, an individual feels obligated to meet the other person’s expectations.
 This may be due to the belief that the promisor generated these expectations or due to the personal connection that the promise established.
-Moreover, the personal connection created by a promise, or a contract also enhances trust and cooperation in general and affects the expectations of the other party.
-According to David Hoffman & Tess Wilkinson-Ryan, when a promisee perceives his or herself as being in a contractual relationship, he or she tends to exercise less caution.
-Through a series of studies, they revealed that individuals are more inclined to safeguard their own interests, such as requesting a liquidated damages clause, purchasing a warranty, or shopping around for the best deal, when the contract is not yet concluded, as opposed to when they believe the agreement is final.
+Moreover, the personal connection created by a promise or a contract also enhances trust and cooperation in general and affects the expectations of the other party.
+According to a series of studies by David Hoffman and Tess Wilkinson-Ryan, when a promisee perceives themselves to be in a contractual relationship, they tend to exercise less caution.
+This work revealed that individuals are more inclined to safeguard their own interests, such as requesting a liquidated damages clause, purchasing a warranty, or shopping around for the best deal, when the contract is not yet finalized, as opposed to when they believe the agreement is already settled.

-The moral commitment to perform contractual obligations cannot explain a behavior of overlooking breaches.
+The moral commitment to perform contractual obligations cannot explain the behavior of overlooking breaches.
 When faced with norm violations and breaches, trust is diminished, and legal sanctions are expected.
-However, if entering a contract creates a personal connection between the parties, it may in turn cause them not to insist on their contractual rights.
+However, if entering into a contract creates a personal connection between the parties, it may cause them not to insist on their full contractual rights.
 More specifically, the personal connection established through the contract may lead the promisee to empathize with the promisor’s situation and refrain from strictly enforcing the contract, regardless of any expectations.

-As mentioned above, empathy is the ability to be sensitive to other’s experiences, thoughts, and feelings.
-Research indicates that empathy drives individuals to engage in prosocial behavior and provide support to those in need.
-Various situations elicit varying levels of empathy, consequently promoting prosocial behavior to different extents.
+As mentioned above, empathy is the ability to be sensitive to another’s experiences, thoughts, and feelings.
+Research indicates that empathy drives individuals to engage in pro-social behavior and provide support to those in need.
+Various situations elicit varying levels of empathy and consequently promote pro-social behavior to different extents.
 The intensity of negative emotions arising from a situation, coupled with the degree of similarity between the observer and the individual experiencing it, also influences the observer’s reaction.
-The nature of the relationships among the parties involved further shapes their responses.
-It is expected that empathy between romantic partners or friends would be higher compared to that between strangers.
-Similarly, empathy towards a situation in a distant country differs from that in proximity.
-Thus, individuals who are bound to each other by a contract are also expected to develop a sense of empathy between them, which becomes evident when encountering challenging situations—an aspect not as pronounced between strangers.
+The responses of the parties involved are further shaped by the nature of their relationships.
+It is expected that empathy between romantic partners or friends would be higher than that between strangers.
+Similarly, empathy towards a situation in a distant country differs from that towards a similar situation nearby.
+Thus, it can be expected that individuals who are bound to each other by a contract will develop a mutual sense of empathy, which becomes evident when encountering challenging situations.
+This response is not as pronounced in situations that arise between strangers.